Pedro-Brion/brion-portfolio/README.md

 ## Extra

-For a bit of fun, input the _Konami Code_ to unlock **debug mode** and experience the boid simulation separately.
+You can input the _Konami Code_ to unlock **debug mode** and experience the boid simulation separately.